kenfus/covid-19-dashboard/README.md

 The app can be started in the Terminal with `streamlit run main.py`.
 A new Window should open, showing the Dashboard.
 If not, follow the URL mentioned in the Terminal.

 ## Testing
-The testing can be done with `.\tests\test_interactivity.py --demo --browser=<YOUR BROSWER> --maximize-window` with Browser being one of:
+The testing can be done with `pytest .\tests\test_interactivity.py --demo --browser=<YOUR BROSWER> --maximize-window` with Browser being one of:
 - firefox
 - chrome
 - edge